veloren/book/src/players/performance.md

 ## What compromise are you looking for?

 Veloren has a much larger number of settings (and a wider range of those settings) than most other games.
-We don't like it when games artifically limit the way we play, so Veloren is designed to allow you to choose the effects *you* care about.
+We don't like it when games artificially limit the way we play, so Veloren is designed to allow you to choose the effects *you* care about.
 Here are a few archetypes you might fit into, along with some tips you might want to follow:

 ### The pixel perfectionist